silvermine/standardization/src/release-it-config/README.md

 Begins the release process for a full release:

-   * Generates a changelog of bugfixes and features.
    * Calculates the next semver version number and bumps the version in `package.json`.
    * Commits the changes.
+   * Generates a changelog of all the features and bugfixes since the last release.

+At this point, it is recommended that you edit CHANGELOG.md as desired, then amend the release commits with those changes.

 ## Run a Prerelease